 Dogs fall somewhere between these two ends of the spectrum, as the average litter size across all breeds is about five.
 They invest a moderate amount of resources in each offspring and live moderately long lives.

 The various processes shaping litter size also influence the number of nipples that a species has.
-As a general trend, the maximum litter size usually matches the total number of nipples present.
+As a general trend, the maximum litter size usually matches the total number of nipples present, yet the average litter size is usually about half of the number of nipples available.

 Humans are a great example: Most mothers give birth to a single baby, although twins aren’t all that uncommon.
 This helps to ensure there are enough nipples to go around, and it even provides some protection in the case that some of the mother’s nipples fail to function properly.